Questions and answers

 If your child has Special Educational Needs, you may feel that the school should have provided more support which might have averted some of the difficulties, or that the school is discriminating against your child and excluding them because of their disability or that the disability was a contributing factor.

-If your child has Special Educational Needs it might be helpful for the SENCO (Special Educational Needs Coordinator) to be at some meetings.
+If your child has Special Educational Needs it might be helpful for the SENCO (Special Educational Needs Coordinator) to be at the integration meeting following a suspension.
+For more information contact the SEN officer.

 These meetings can be a very difficult time for parents and you can take someone you know to support you at the meeting, ask SENDIASS for help and advice.